j4rj4r/BotTwitter/README.md

      or
      py -m pip install tweepy -r requirements.txt
      ```
-These commands are to be entered in your console (cmd for Windows).
+These commands must be pasted into your console (cmd for Windows).
  If pip is not recognized you must install it.